dustinpfister/blog_posts/_posts/canvas-example.md

 I have some interest in fractals, and thus far I have this one post that I have worked out where I am making a basic fractal and displaying a fractal like animation with canvas elements.

 ### 3.4 - [Animation and pixmaps](/2021/01/29/canvas-example-animation-pixmaps/)

+I would like to work out a simple, crude, yet effeective way to go about creating sprite sheet assets with a little javaScript code rather than using extreal images.
+This way I can continute creating builds where the whole example can be just one single javaScript file rather than making the situstion more complext by making it so exteranl images must be loaded first.
+This canvas example is the current state of working out such a standard.

 ### 3.5 - [A simple ball bounce canvas example](/2020/01/14/canvas-example-ball-bounce/)